Ruminations on TV Shows, Comics, And Music

 This is not because Star Trek is bad, though, some of it, like some of Stargate, BSG, and Sliders, is Very, Very Bad.
 This is because, like Doctor Who, there is So Much Star Trek that there can't help but be a ton of Awful Crap.
 So, even though it means I'm wading through a lot of Awful to get there, I've decide to do a reimagining of the entire Star Trek Universe, where each season is about ten episodes long, and tries to hold a theme or tell a particular story.
 Consider this a guide to enjoying Star Trek, if you're not already a Star Trek fan.

 Unlike my other reimaginings, I'm not saying how many seasons this will be, because I don't know yet.
-I have just finished watching The Original Series, and a few scattered episodes of Enterprise.
+As I write this, I have just finished watching The Original Series, and a few scattered episodes of Enterprise.
 While I have, at one point, watched much of The Next Generation, and Deep Space Nine, I did most of that watching in the 90s.
 I skipped most of Voyager, and all of Enterprise until last week.
 I Doubt that this will only be ten seasons, but I'll shoot for it.
 I'm already into season three, and I'm only up to the TOS movies.
 Updated to add: Now that I've watched the entire franchise, including the first season of Discovery, I've switched around some of the orders for thematic reasons, moved the episode count to eighteen, and peppered both Discovery and Enterprise mostly in the early seasons of the chronology.

 Season one is a crash course in well-intentioned, poorly aged feminism as written by white guys in the 1960s.
 I didn't intend to do this, but most of The Original Series can be broken down into: Woman Are A Lot Like Aliens, Starfleet Captains Go Crazy All The Time, Big Balls Of Energy Will Possess Your Body In Order To Be Immortal, Greek And Roman Societies Were Sure Fucked Up On Earth But Even More Fucked Up In Space, Children Are Creepy, or No Alien Race Understands What Love Is Until William Shatner Shows Up.
 I tried to not to have multiple episodes with similar themes but I wrote "women as objects" as a predominant theme for 85% of Star Trek The Original Series episodes, so I tried to cluster as many of them as possible into the first season, while also trying not to completely overwhelm myself or anyone else watching this order with the theme.
 Then I added in the Enterprise and Discovery episodes that referenced (I don't want to say "mirrored" because that will happen soon enough) the TOS storyline.